 KEVIN BLACKISTONE: Great.

 OMAR: All right.

 IZRAEL: The crew is all here - K.B....

 IZRAEL: ...You the man.
 All right, well, you know what, let's get things started - talking about Sports Illustrated.
 You know, they dropped a bomb on Oklahoma State University's football program this week.
 Feels like it could be run by Tony Weiner with all this talk of money, drugs and sex.
 But...

 IZRAEL: All these are allegations - all these are allegations, and allegations are that these things were used to kind of build a winning team.
 Michel?

 MARTIN: Well, I mean - well, let's lay it out and then people can decide whether these are...

 MARTIN: ...Allegations or not.
 George Dohrmann and Thayer Evans, who have a track record in this kind of reporting, said that they interviewed more than a hundred sources, overall, including 64 former players.
 All of the players they interviewed on the record.
 And the players say they received envelopes full of cash, professors fixing grades.
 They had a hostess program, which magically wound up with some high school recruits receiving sexual favors.
 Not sure quite how that happened.

-MARTIN: Here's a clip from Sports Illustrator of former Oklahoma players, William Bell, Marcus Richardson and Kevin White.
+MARTIN: Here's a clip from Sports Illustrated of former Oklahoma players, William Bell, Marcus Richardson and Kevin White.